tomalaforge/angular-challenges/docs/src/content/docs/challenges/nx/26-generator-comp.md

 The goal of this challenge is to create a generator that will create all the boilerplate of a component for you.

-Just below, you will have the end result of your generator for a `UserComponent` associated with a `@ngrx/component-store`.
+Below are the end result of your generator for a `UserComponent` associated with a `@ngrx/component-store`.

 ## Options